crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 <img src="images/requester-step-5a.png" alt="Preview what your HIT will look like to workers" class="img-responsive" />

 If you're satisfied with how the HIT looks, click the Finish button.
 You'll then see your newly created task listed with a big orange button saying "Publish Batch" next to it.
 You can publish a batch by clicking that button and uploading a comma separated value (CSV) file with the inputs to the HIT.
 The popup screen that appears will give you a link to download a sample .csv file that shows what fields you need for your HIT.
 For this HIT design, all we need is a single column with the header *image_url*, and a list of the image URLs that we want workers to judge.
 Here's a [small CSV file](assignments/downloads/wedding-photos-small.csv) that you can use to test your HIT set.
 Note: this is a sample .csv file that should be used only for this first tutorial HIT set.
 You will use a larger .csv file containing all of the wedding photos in your other two HIT sets.
-This larger .csv file that you will create will have a different format as this sample .csv file, as explained in the instructions below.
+This larger .csv file that you will create will have a different format than this sample .csv file, as explained in the instructions below.

 <img src="images/requester-step-6.png" alt="Upload your CSV file" class="img-responsive" width="50%"/>